oe/duplex-message/packages/duplex-message/README.md

 //    or you will catch an error storageMessageHub.emit(methodName: string, ...args: any[]) => Promise<unknown>

-// send message with more flexible config storageMessageHub.emit(methodConfig: IStorageMessageHubEmit, ...args: any[]) => Promise<unknown>
-interface IStorageMessageHubEmitConfig {
-  /**
-   * need all peers' responses
-   *
-   *  if set true, the promise result will be an object, key is the peer's instance id, value is its response */ needAllResponses?: boolean
-  /**
-   * peer's instance id, only send the message to `toInstance`
-   *    instance id could get via storageMessageHub.getPeerIdentifies
-   *
-   *  if `toInstance` is set, `needAllResponses` won't work any more */ toInstance?: string
-  /** specified another timeout(millisecond) for this message  */
-  timeout?: number
-  /** method name */
-  methodName: string
-}
 ```
 Notice:
-1. If you want to send message to specified peer, use to [storageMessageHub.getPeerIdentifies](#storageMessageHubgetPeerIdentifies) to get peer's instance id before sending.
+1. If there are multi webpages listening to the same message, you'll only get the first one who respond, others will be ignored.
 2. look into [Error](#error) when you catch an error
 3. arguments must be stringify-able, due to localStorage's restrictions
-4. you may need to handle the promise returned by `emit` if some lint warning unhandled promise(or floating promise)
+4. you may need to handle the promise returned by `emit` if some linters warning unhandled promise(or floating promise)

 e.g.